 We also recognise the importance of learning lessons when things do not go as planned and during the year, we have focused on improving the quality of responses to any complaints we receive.
 This focus continues as we strive to deliver continuous improvement in this important area.
-This not only serves to improve the experience of those who contact us to share their concerns but also allows us to undertake a more systematic review of lessons so that these can be shared across the organisation.
+This financial year we will roll out the national Patient Safety Incident Response Framework and this will allow us to learn better and more efficiently in the future from things that do not go the way we intend, as well as learning from the excellent work that happens on a daily basis in all areas of our organisation.